QGEP/docs/en/admin-guide/datamodel-tool/index.rst

 * **QGIS project**

-    * **Load**: opens the template QGIS project, aleady configured to work on the database selected above
+    * **Load**: opens the template QGIS project, already configured to work on the database selected above

 Troubleshooting